 The difficulty of installing a pool slide varies greatly by the model you choose, the material you’ll be putting the slide onto, and when in the construction of the pool you’ll be putting it in.
 They can sometimes be hooked up to the pool system for water delivery, but many installations will need water from another source such as a hose.
 The best time to shop is when you’re shopping for a pool.
 Often contractors will be able to include a slide in the construction and price of the pool.
 This will mean a professional installation, and quite possibly, a warranty on the installation, as well.

-Need to find a pro for your Pool Slide Installation?Find Pros
+Ready to start your Pool Slide Installation?Find Pros

 Putting in a slide after the pool is built will usually require, at the very least, a mounting kit and a few common tools.
 In some cases, the process is easy and quick enough to do yourself.
 If you plan on doing your own installation, many companies offer online manuals to do so.
 It’s a good idea to have a look at the manual before you purchase to see what tools and techniques will be required.